not-vignesh-right/MindBoard/VERCEL_DEPLOYMENT.md

 - Make sure your `DATABASE_URL` environment variable is correctly set in Vercel
 - Verify that your database is publicly accessible or configure Vercel IP allow-listing

-### API Key Issues

-- If you're using the Perplexity API, make sure your API key is correctly set in Vercel
-- If you don't have a Perplexity API key, ensure `FORCE_OFFLINE_MODE` is set to "true"

 ### Build Failures